dcaponi/sveltekit-pocketbase-starter/README.md

 An insanely simple free plug & play setup for those wanting auth/user management in a SvelteKit app with as little pain as possible.

+## Provider Modules
+Pretty much anything you'd need can be rolled into a module under `src/lib/whatever`.
+Then the interface can be added to `app.d.ts` for type safety.

+Typically anything requiring api credentials and secrets just lives on the server side (sveltekit will yell at you about importing these modules on the frontend making the secret env vars exposed).
+Following that, most of these examples are providers that are added to the server's `event.locals` so they can be used on the server side only.
+If you would like to use a provider on the frontend, is possible to create an instance of one in a `+page.svelte` but be sure you're not exposing anything to the client you wouldn't want the public to know.

 ## Getting Started - Local Development
 1. Set `VITE_POCKETBASE_URL=http://127.0.0.1:5555` in `sveltekit-pocketbase-starter/.env.local`
 2. Startup Option - Makefile